Terraform

 Note that when merging maps, if there are duplicate keys between the input maps, the value from the last map provided as an argument will take precedence.

-In other words, if there are conflicting keys in the input maps, the value from the rightmost map will be used in the merged map.
+In other words, if the input maps contain conflicting keys, the value from the rightmost map will be used in the merged map.

 For example, in our example above, if we defined the value as jedi for the key darth again in map2 (controversial!) — then the resulting output would be darth = "jedi".